 The VAP also assists in the Colorado Bar Association’s efforts to assist Veterans with other legal needs.
-The Military and Veterans Affairs Section of the CBA has monthly clinics in Denver and throughout the state in which lawyers meet with Veterans to understand their legal needs, and counsel them as appropriate, at the clinic.
+The Military and Veterans Affairs Section of the CBA has monthly clinics in Denver and throughout the state in which lawyers meet with Veterans to understand their legal needs, and counsel them as appropriate.
 Much of the work at the clinics is intake and referral to the CBA, so that the CBA can then pair Veterans with lawyers who assist the Veterans in a variety of cases, e.g., housing, bankruptcy, family law issues.
 The VAP, through the Denver Law students and Volunteers, performs a similar service on a weekly basis to assist the CBA in their efforts.